Dodo

 Volunteer profile

-We hope that the volunteer is motivated, interested in the scope of activities that Dodo runs, has a good level of English, has good communication skills, is co-operative and works well in teams.
+We hope that the volunteer is motivated, self-driven, has good communication skills, is co-operative, works well in teams and is interested in the scope of activities that Dodo runs.
+An intermediate to upper-intermediate level of English is required.
 The volunteer should be motivated to learn, to adapt, to propose ideas, take initiative, work independently and be open to discover other cultures and different ways of doing things.
 A desire to participate actively in the project, pro activity, enthusiasm, eagerness and a desire for involvement are all necessary in order to ensure both the project and the volunteer will reach their full potential.

-Though the office of Dodo is accessible the toilets there are not, as the office is in an old railyard maintenance building.
-With just one part time employee at Dodo’s office it would be hard to give the support a person with physical, sensory or other disabilities might require.
+Dodo’s office is not accessible, as it is located in an old railyard maintenance building.
+With just two part time employees at Dodo’s office it would be hard to give the support a person with physical, sensory or other disabilities might require.
 The same limitations are there when it comes to giving additional mentoring and support for people with social obstacles, educational and learning difficulties.
 Though in both cases the severity of the disabilities and difficulties might vary and the environment of Dodo might suit one person but not another.

 A former volunteer shares her experience !